Antisemitism in Ukraine: Before the 20th century

-Incidents befalling the Jews of Ukraine in the 12th century, such as the Mongol raids which wiped out entire Jewish communities, appear not to be related to antisemitism, according to Kevin Alan Brook.
+Incidents befalling the Jews of Ukraine in the 13th century, such as the Mongol raids which wiped out entire Jewish communities, appear not to be related to antisemitism, according to Kevin Alan Brook.

-The pogroms of 1648-49 under Khmelnytsky were marked by brutal anti-Jewish violence.
+The pogroms of 1648–49 under Khmelnytsky were marked by brutal anti-Jewish violence.

 In 1768, many Jews were massacred by the Haidamak rebels under Ivan Gonta in the Massacre of Uman.
-Haidamaks were Ukrainian low-noble and peasant cossack configurations of the Polish-Lithuanian Army.
+Haidamaks were Ukrainian low-noble and peasant Cossack formations active in the Polish-Lithuanian Army.
 Over three thousand Jews were massacred in the streets and the synagogue with no mercy for age or sex, and their corpses were thrown to pigs and dogs.
 After this, the Haidamaks went on to slaughter Poles and Ukrainian Uniates, before their leaders were captured and executed for treason against Poland-Lithuania.

+The 1821 Odessa pogroms are sometimes considered the first pogroms.
+After the execution of the Greek Orthodox patriarch, Gregory V, in Constantinople, 14 Jews were killed in response.
+The initiators of the 1821 pogroms were the local Greeks, who used to have a substantial diaspora in the port cities of what was known as Novorossiya.

+Major anti-Jewish riots swept through southwestern Imperial Russia (present-day Ukraine and Poland) from 1881 to 1884, when more than 200 anti-Jewish events occurred in the Russian Empire.
+The most notable were pogroms in Kiev, Warsaw and Odessa.
+The event which triggered the pogroms was the assassination of Tsar Alexander II on 13 March [1 March, Old Style], 1881, for which some blamed "agents of foreign influence", implying that Jews committed it.